-- Where an allegation is made about a member of staff, supply staff, the DSL, contractor or volunteer, the matter should be reported immediately to the Principal, or in the Principal's absence, to the Safeguarding Governor/Chair of Governors, Steve Boyes.
+• Where an allegation is made about a member of staff, supply staff, the DSL, contractor or volunteer, the matter should be reported immediately to the Principal, or in the Principal's absence, to the Chair of Governors, Steve Boyes.
 The adult to whom the allegation relates should not be informed without the explicit consent of the Local Authority Designated Officer (LADO), the person designated by the local authority to be involved in the management of allegations against people who work with children.
-In the event of a situation where there is a potential conflict of interest in reporting the matter to the Principal, an allegation should be reported directly to the LADO. - Allegations about the Principal should be reported to the Chairman of Governors, Steve Boyes, (steve.boyes@mpw.ac.uk) or, in his absence, the CEO, Spencer Coles (spencer.coles@mpw.ac.uk), without first notifying the Principal. - Allegations about a governor should be reported to the Chair of Governors.
-If the allegation is against the Chair of Governors, the matter should be reported to the CEO. - The Principal, Chairman or CEO who receives any such allegation is referred to in these procedures as the 'case manager'.
+In the event of a situation where there is a potential conflict of interest in reporting the matter to the Principal, an allegation should be reported directly to the LADO.

+- Allegations about the Principal should be reported to the Chair of Governors, Steve Boyes, without first notifying the Principal. - Allegations about a governor should be reported to the Chair of Governors.
+If the allegation is against the Chair of Governors, the matter should be reported to the CEO. - The Principal, Chair or CEO who receives any such allegation is referred to in these procedures as the 'case manager'.